reagul/pks-prometheus-grafana-python/README.md

 If the app has Internet Access, enter ID **1621** then click outside of the field; otherwise, import the .json file located in the repo.

-If no Internet Access, you can upload .json file.
+If no Internet Access, you can upload the .json file.

 In the Options table, select the Prometheus drop-down and select Prometheus Select > *Import*